 As for holidays, Stock Exchanges in the Middle East mostly follow the days of rest prescribed by religion rather than the model set out by Western exchanges.

-The Australian Securities Exchange (ASX) is the largest stock exchange in Oceania with trading hours from 12:00 am to 6:00 am GMT (without lunch breaks).
+The Australian Securities Exchange (ASX) is the largest stock exchange in Oceania, with trading hours from 12:00 am to 6:00 am GMT (without lunch breaks).
 The ASX is closed for several public holidays; you can find the full list here.

 Another popular exchange in Oceania is the New Zealand Stock Exchange (NZSX) which is open from 10 pm to 5 am GMT, without any lunch breaks.
 But, again, it closes for several public holidays; you can find the full list here.

 Most stock exchanges around the world are closed over the weekend.
 However, this differs depending on the culture and religious practice of a region.

 For example, various Middle Eastern stock exchanges are open on Saturdays, Sundays, or both.
 Still, besides a few stock exchanges in the Middle East, the vast majority of stock exchanges do not open the markets during the weekend.

-We know all this information might be confusing so we prepared a small printable table with all opening hours of the above that you can download and hang up on your wall.
+We know all this information might be confusing, so we prepared a small printable table with all opening stock market hours of the above that you can download and hang up on your wall.
 Just right-click on the image below and select ’save as’.